GitHub Desktop and Atom Editor to Code Efficiently

 - Go to the GitHub web repo you wish to copy to your local computer.
 In your browser, navigate to

-https://github.com/USERNAME/leaflet-map-simple, using your GitHub username, to access the repo you created in the Fork, Edit, and Host a Simple Leaflet Map Template section of this chapter.
-Click the Clone or download button on the right side, and select Open in Desktop, as shown in Figure 8.18.
+https://github.com/USERNAME/leaflet-map-simple, using your GitHub username, to access the repo you created in the Copy, Edit, and Host a Simple Leaflet Map Template section of this chapter.
+Click the Code > Open with GitHub Desktop drop-down menu button near the middle of your screen, as shown in Figure 10.18.
 The next screen will show a link to the GitHub Desktop web page, and you should download and install the application.

 - On the “Let’s Get Started” with GitHub Desktop screen, click on Your Repositories on the right side to select your